SampleEnvironment/SECoP/protocol/issues/066 force re-connect.rst

 Proposal
 --------

-An additional reply should be defined (for now called 'error_closed').
+An additional reply should be defined (for now called 'close').
 Upon reception of this, a client should dump it's internal information about the connection and re-init the connection from its side, as if it was freshly initiated, including reading the description.
 The client *MAY* also just close the network connection and re-open it.

-Also, if a client initiates a connection, the identification message (``*IDN?``) assures that the state of the connection is reset (= all subscriptions deactivated).
+Also, if a client initiate a connection, it *MUST* first check the identity of the secnode (via '*IDN?'), then fetch the description and only after this start interacting with the SEC-node using the other defined messages.
+A SEC-node, however, shall upon reception of '*IDN?' drop its internal state about the connection, effectively 'deactivate'-ing all subscriptions (essential for serial lines).

 Discussion
 ----------